nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

 This is again very straightforward.
 We create a new `vspk.User` using `vspk.NewUser()`, we set some attributes and we create it under the enterprise using `e.CreateUser()`.
-The user will be created, its `ID` will be printed, then we delete it, so we can run the program again without having any conflict, using `u.Delete()`.
+The user is created, its `ID` is printed, then we delete it, so we can run the program again without having any conflict, using `u.Delete()`.
 You can use `bambou.Logger().SetLevel()` function to set the log level of Bambou.

 Again, run it and you'll see: